doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

 * The dataset also contains CSV files (DoH-CSVs.zip) of statistical traffic features extracted from PCAP files by DoHlyzer [4].

-* "Total-48h-Augmentation.csv" includes traffic flows of dnstt 46080, tcp-over-dns 30040, tuns 29040, augmented assuming 20 client PCs.
+* The "Total-48h-Augmentation.csv" includes traffic flows of dnstt 46080, tcp-over-dns 30040, tuns 29040, augmented assuming 20 client PCs.
-*

 * If your papers use the dataset, please cite the following paper.

 * Rikima Mitsuhashi, Yong Jin, Katsuyoshi Iida, Takahiro Shinagawa, and Yoshiaki Takai,